Math 539 (Ordinary Differential Equations). Spring 2006

 Text:J. Hofbauer and K. Sigmund, Evolutionary Games and Population Dynamics, Cambridge University Press (1998).

 This is a graduate course on ordinary differential equations and dynamical systems.
 The main focus of the course will be on the geometric (or qualitative) theory of nonlinear differential equations, and applications of these ideas to problems in mathematical biology.
 There will be a bit of overlap with Math 437 (mathematical biology), but the mathematical content will be significantly higher.
 We will study things like existence and uniqueness of solutions, continuous dependence on initial conditions, eigenvalues, stability of equilibria, flows, limit cycles, bifurcation, Lyapunov functions and global stability, attractors, invadability conditions, and Nash equilibria.
-Despite the strange title, our text is a beautifully-written book which is full of good ideas.
+Despite the strange title, our text is a beautifully-written book which is full of nice mathematics and good ideas.
 It is one of the most cited references in current research on differential equations and biological applications.

 Grades will be based on homework (30%), a midterm exam (30%), and a final exam (40%).